gethynellis/Databricks/Module 1 Data Driven Decision Making.md

 In your groups discuss the scenario and answer the following questions

-How can Azure Databricks help UtilityCo address the challenges mentioned above and make better use of their data for decision-making purposes?
+1. How can Azure Databricks help UtilityCo address the challenges mentioned above and make better use of their data for decision-making purposes?
-What specific features and capabilities of Azure Databricks can be leveraged to overcome the data-related problems faced by UtilityCo?
+2. What specific features and capabilities of Azure Databricks can be leveraged to overcome the data-related problems faced by UtilityCo?
-Considering the scenario, are there any other technologies or platforms that could potentially provide a solution to the challenges faced by UtilityCo?
+3. Considering the scenario, are there any other technologies or platforms that could potentially provide a solution to the challenges faced by UtilityCo?

 Nominate someone as a scribe and spokesperson so you can present your findings back to the class

+You will be given 40 minutes to prepare you answers and you will given 5 minutes to present your findings.
+We suggest you put a three slide presentation together so you present you answers